akoontz11/RHF_Microbial/README.md

 building, and diversity analyses.
 Also included are .tsv files of the clustering feature tables, and Newick phylogenies.

-`EnvironmentalAnalyses` includes the csv files containing environmental data relevant to the RHF fieldsites, as well as an R script (`AspectAnalysis.R`) that pulls all of these together into straightforward correlations.
+`EnvironmentalAnalyses` includes the .csv files containing environmental data relevant to the RHF fieldsites, as well as an R script (`AspectAnalysis.R`) that pulls all of these together into straightforward correlations.